-Rosalind grew up in the Musqueam community and resides here today.
-Rosalind’s parents are Theresa Campbell (nee Point) and Ben Campbell.
+Rosalind Campbell grew up and currently resides in Musqueam.
+Her mother was the late Theresa Campbell (nee Point) and her father is Ben Campbell.

-Rosalind is a lawyer whose Indigenous Law practice includes the areas of corporate commercial and indigenous governance.
+Rosalind is a lawyer whose Aboriginal Law practice includes the areas of corporate, commercial and governance.
 She graduated from the University of British Columbia with a Bachelor of Arts degree in 2006 and a Bachelor of Laws degree in 2009.
-Rosalind was called to the bar (Law Society of B.C.) in 2010.
-Her experience prior to law practice includes many years as a legal assistant and then as a tax administrator for the Musqueam Indian Band.
+She was called to the bar (Law Society of B.C.) in 2010 and is currently a senior associate with Arbutus Law Group.

-Rosalind is a strong supporter of the revitalization of hən̓q̓əmin̓əm̓ (the ancestral language of the Musqueam people and is the middle dialect of the Halq̓emeylem, hən̓q̓əmin̓əm̓ Hul̕q̓umin̓um̓ dialect continuum) and has completed several years of hən̓q̓əmin̓əm̓ courses offered by UBC to begin to learn her ancestral language.
-She took this institutional route as most fluent speakers of hən̓q̓əmin̓əm̓ had passed by the late 1990s when Rosalind began the hən̓q̓əmin̓əm̓ courses.
+Rosalind is a strong supporter of the revitalization of hən̓q̓əmin̓əm̓, and has completed several years of hən̓q̓əmin̓əm̓ courses offered by UBC.
+She took this institutional route due to most fluent speakers having passed by the late 1990s, when she began the hən̓q̓əmin̓əm̓ courses.

 An active member of her community, Councillor Campbell sits on the board of YWCA Metro Vancouver, and previously was a board member for West Coast Legal Education and Action Fund, Aboriginal Mothers Centre Society, Native Education College and Full Circle: First Nations Performance.
 She also recently volunteered on committees of several provincial entities to create recommendations to implement some of the Truth and Reconciliation Commission’s Calls to Action.